 It’s not unusual for the whole Hulu service to go down or for it to go down just for specific users.
 Before you try some at-home streaming fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
-An excellent site to check in your browser for outages is DownDetector.com.
+An excellent site to check for outages is DownDetector.com.
 While there, you can check out a live outage map and read complaints from other viewers.
-A quick search for #huludown or #hulu on Twitter often will let you know if there are problems in a pinch, too.
+A quick search for #huludown or #hulu on Twitter will let you know if there are problems in a pinch, too.

 If you’re now sure that you don’t have a problem caused by Hulu, you can try some at-home remedies.
 Here are some steps that have worked for us before, and if one doesn’t work for you, keep going down the list to see if the next tip will help.